ScienceZoneUK/science-zone-uk/rpi/water_level_sensor/scale-up.md

 In your last project, you used the Raspberry Pi and a Micro:bit to measure water level.
 This was perfect to prove a concept.
 Did you know there are 90,000 km of rivers in UK ([freshwaterhabitats.org.uk](https://freshwaterhabitats.org.uk/habitats/rivers/)).
 Would it be efficient to place RPI's, consider how powerful a pi is, the cost and the size of it.
-Now we want to roll this out across the UK
+If we are going to scale up our measuring, we will need a small device with wifi and analogue inputs.

-The pi pico is a powerful microcontroller, it might be small but it has a lot of potential.
+The Pi Pico is a powerful microcontroller; it might be small, but it has a lot of potential for £8 including wifi.

 ``` text
   Form factor: 21 mm × 51 mm